-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OBJECTIVES CE 1 - Increase C Outreach CE 1.1 - Solicit feedback City Manager's Office All departments 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update CE 1.1 - Solicit feedback City Manager's Office All 's departments 1.
 Conduct Council initiated listening tours throughout city.
 FY23-FY24 <\$25K Council initiated listening tours were completed throughout the City.
 2. Develop strategic communications plan to share and receive information regarding Council priorities.
-FY23-FY24 Communications Assessment was completed and a report will be presented to Council in Jan 2024.
+FY23-FY24 Communications Assessment was completed and a report was presented to Council in Jan 2024.
 3. Promote Flash Vote tool to develop quick periodic surveys to solicit feedback.
 FY23-FY24 Currently renewing service agreement.
 Intent of Flash Vote is to take a pulse survey of current issues up to once a month to provide real-time feedback on City initiatives/projects.
 4. Continue community outreach events such as tabling at the Farmers Market and Coffee with the Cops.
 FY23-FY24 Staff Time Continue community outreach events such as tabling at the Farmers Market and Coffee with the Cops.
-CE 1.2 - Travis AFB Outreach City Manager's Office 1.
+Ongoing Activity CE 1.2 - Travis AFB Outreach City Manager's Office 1.
 Work with Travis AFB to provide service members opportunity to get involved with the community.
 FY23-FY24 Staff Time No update as of DEC 2023

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Continue TAFB participation at the Fairfield CAN.
-FY23-FY25 Staff Time No update as of DEC 2023 CE 1.3 - FF101 Roadshow All departments All departments 1.
+FY23-FY25 Staff Time Completed CE 1.3 - FF101 Roadshow All departments All departments 1.
 Develop outreach to community service groups to offer presentation on department functions.
-FY23-FY24 Staff Time Not Started CE 1.4 - Build/Develop Relationship w/ Community (participants, partners, public) Build/Develop Relationship w/ Community (participants, partners, departments departments 1a.
-Establish robust Business Watch Programs for the Downtown Heart of Fairfield area, West Texas Corridor, and North Texas Corridor.
-Grow the Crime-Free Multi Housing Program to 60% participation city-wide.
-FY23-FY24 Staff Time Business Watch has been re-established downtown and with the North Texas Street Business Association.
+FY23-FY24 Staff Time Not Started CE 1.4 - Build/ Develop Relationship w/ Community (participants, partners, public) All departments All departments 1a.
+Establish robust Business Watch Programs for the Downtown Heart of Fairfield area, West Texas ✓ ✓ FY23-FY24 Staff Time Business Watch has been re-established downtown and with the North Texas Street Business Association.
 Both held NNO events this year.
 Crime Free continues to grow as well.
 1b.
 Grow PD Business Watch and Neighborhood Watch programs.
 FY23-FY24 Staff Time The Crime Prevention Unit has worked to continue growing these Watch programs with the newest Neighborhood Watch program starting on Lincoln Street.
 In October, a block watch captains dinner was held in appreciation for the hard work and dedication to the program.
 Final numbers will come out at the end of the year.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 3.
 Expand local, regional, state and national government partnerships.
 Developed Inter Governmental Support Agreement (IGSA) with Travis AFB.
 Exploring initial scope of work for - Task Order 1 4.
 Develop action plan to connect staff with Fairfield organizations, non-profits, businesses, and community groups.
-FY23-FY25 Staff Time Not Started CE 1.5 - Educate community on traffic safety Police 1.
-Begin social media campaign on traffic safety, bicycle safety, and pedestrian safety.
+FY23-FY25 Staff Time Not Started CE 1.5 - Educate community on traffic safety Police Begin social media campaign on traffic safety, bicycle safety, and pedestrian safety.
 FY23-FY24 Staff Time There have been several social media posts throughout the year about various traffic safety concerns and issues.
 This campaign will continue through the rest of the year.